Easy Olive Oil Sourdough Bread

 Instructions

-- Measure and add the wet ingredients to a bowl.
-Mix well.
+- Measure and add the wet ingredients to a large mixing bowl.
+Whisk to combine.

-- Add the dry ingredients.
-Mix in a stand mixer for 8 minutes (or by hand with a Danish dough hook).
+- Add the dry ingredients to the bowl.
+Combine on medium speed in a stand mixer fitted with a dough hook for 8 minutes (or by hand with a Danish dough hook).

 - Cover the bowl and let the dough rest for 30 minutes.

 - With wet hands, perform a few stretch and folds.
-Cover the bowl and let the dough rest for 30 mins.
-Repeat this 2 more times.
+Cover the bowl and let the dough rest for another 30 mins.
+Repeat the stretch/fold and rest period 2 more times.

 - Cover the bowl and let the dough rest for 60 minutes in a warm place.